Call Today

 Diagnosis of Age Related Macular Degeneration in Singapore

-Accurate diagnosis plays an important role in identifying the stage and type of age related macular degeneration patients in Singapore may experience.
-At Nova Eye Centre, several diagnostic tests are used to evaluate the retina and determine the most suitable management plan.
+Accurate diagnosis plays an important role in identifying the stage and type of age-related macular degeneration that patients in Singapore may experience.
+At Nova Eye Centre, a range of diagnostic tests is used to evaluate retinal health and determine the most appropriate management approach based on individual findings.

 Comprehensive Eye Examination